How Tornado Cash Works (Line by Line for Devs)

 It is not secure enough to simply provide an zero knowledge proof of having a Merkle proof and producing the root, the withdrawer must also prove they know the preimage of the leaf.

 The Merkle Tree’s leaves are all public.
-Every time someone deposits, they supply a commitment hash which is stored publicly.
-Hence, anyone can generate a Merkle proof for any of the leaves, then generate a zero knowledge proof that their Merkle proof is valid.
+Every time someone deposits, they supply a hash which is stored publicly.
+Since the Merkle tree is fully public, anyone can compute a Merkle proof for any of the leaves.

 You can see that the _commitment argument in the function for deposit is public.
 The _commitment variable is the leaf being added to the tree, which is the hash of the two secret numbers, which the depositor does not publish.